rust-lang/rust/src/doc/rustc-dev-guide/src/high-level-overview.md

 the "main" function for the rust compiler.
 It doesn't have much "real code", but instead ties together all of the code defined in the other crates and defines the overall flow of execution.
-(As we transition more and more to the [query model](ty/maps/README.md), however, the "flow" of compilation is becoming less centrally defined.)
+(As we transition more and more to the [query model], however, the "flow" of compilation is becoming less centrally defined.)

 At the other extreme, the `rustc` crate defines the common and